newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 Studying the IR, we start spotting coding patterns, here is an example:
  ```
-    0x172573f9 if charset valid, land here
-    0x0043473a increment intval
-    0x11402225 do some div
     0x08401ca4 decrement r9d by 1
     0x090003d4 if r9d != 0, jump to 3d4, else, next
     0x0e210cb5 mul reg+a = c * reg+a
     0x00529386 increment int_val register
     0x180003e8 jump to 0F3554D7 (3e8)
 ```
-This is the end of the loop that verifies the validity of the input.
+This is the end of the loop that verifies the length of the input.
 Here we see two kinds of jumps: `08 09` is a `sub, jz`, and 18 is a `jmp`.
 This structure here `08 09 0e 00 18` marks the end of a for loop, with a `goto`.

 The value it is initialized with is 0x100, so we know our serial should be 128 bytes long.
+Also, I wont be detaling it here, but the loop next to this one is checking every char in the serial against the regexp [0-9a-fA-F]*.
+So the actual length of the serial is 0x50, as we are supposed to input an hex encoded value

 Doing this we learn two important things about the virtual machine:
 1. The IR syntax